 You get to help other students learn math/science!
 Most LAs find this to be rewarding, and they develop a deeper understanding of the material and more sophisticated views of learning.
 You'll also get a chance to try out teaching, and you might discover a new career path.

-Go here for info about teaching careers and scholarships.
+Interested in becoming a teacher?
+Learn more at: info about teaching careers and scholarships.